-Louro is working on two new projects.
-She is co-editor of a volume of essays, The League against Imperialism: Lives and Afterlives, which recovers the history of the League against Imperialism, a rarely studied yet tremendously important institution that coordinated a global response to imperialist and capitalist hegemony of the early twentieth century.
+Her second book is a co-edited volume, League against Imperialism: Lives and Afterlives (Chicago University Press and Leiden University Press, 2020), which recovers the history of the League against Imperialism, a rarely studied yet tremendously important institution that coordinated a global response to imperialist and capitalist hegemony of the early twentieth century.

 At Salem State University, Louro teaches graduate and undergraduate courses on modern South Asia, the British Empire, and world history.
 She is currently the President of the Society for Advancing the History of South Asia.